 The HVAC system has adjustable registers to control air flow around the driver's area.
-Three are located on the dashboard, two on the R.H. side and one on the left (refer to Controls & Instruments chapter).
-Two more registers are located near the steering wheel column, under the dashboard.
-These registers are not adjustable but may be electrically open or closed by means of the HVAC control panel.
-Two registers located in the driver's area are part of the passengers heating & ventilation system, one register is located behind the driver's seat and one is located close to the door, below the modesty panel wall for step de-icing.
-The direction and volume of air flow for these two registers are adjustable manually.
+Three are located on the dashboard; two on the R.H. side and one on the L.H. (refer to Controls & Instruments chapter).
+Another one is located close to the door, below the modesty panel wall for step de-icing.
+The direction and volume of air flow are adjustable manually.